 With Labor elected alongside a record number of Greens and nine ‘teal’ independents, the events of May reflected a mandate from the Australian public for greater ambition and expenditure on renewable energy and climate policy as Australia moves towards net zero.

 National electricity market disruptions

-In June, there was a profound disruption in the National Electricity Market (NEM) due to the Russian-Ukrainian War, outages in a third of the NEM’s coal capacity and flood-related impacts on coal logistics.
-Additionally, cold weather and soaring gas prices led power prices to spike to three to five times higher than they stood in Q1 of 2022 (gas-fired plants being the marginal generator).
+In June, there was a profound disruption in the National Electricity Market (NEM) due to the Russo-Ukrainian War, coal plant outages and flood-related impacts on coal logistics.
+Additionally, cold weather and soaring gas prices led power prices to spike to three to five times higher than they stood in Q1 of 2022.

 On 15 June, the Australian Energy Market Operator (AEMO) took the unprecedented step of suspending electricity wholesale trading and activating the $300/MWh administered price cap (APC) (which exists to protect consumers from surging electricity costs), throwing the urgent need for more transmission, storage and renewables into sharp relief.